-3.2 Tissue Damage and Transfer of Kinetic Energy
+3.2 Bodily Harm and Transfer of Energy: The Necessary Essence of Injury

-Considering pain, swelling, participation in sport and other associated concepts are neither necessary nor sufficient for an athletic injury to exist, it may appear confusing to some that tissue damage warrants inclusion.
-Is tissue damage not subject to the same arguments?
-Simply, the answer is no, and the explanation lies within the manner through which athletic injuries are formed, and an important necessary causal condition that underpins this.
+Considering pain, swelling, participation in sport and other associated concepts are neither necessary nor sufficient for an athletic injury to exist, it may appear confusing to some that tissue damage and the transfer of kinetic injury warrants inclusion.
+Is tissue damage and the transfer of kinetic energy not subject to the same arguments?
+Simply, the answer is no. One explanation lies within the manner through which athletic injuries are formed, and an important necessary causal condition that underpins this.
 Let us revisit the definition presented by the IOC (Definition 1), whereby the following necessary conditions are presented; 1) due to participation in sports, and 2) resulting from rapid or repetitive transfer of kinetic energy.
-The first condition presented here is hardly controversial, as it is only reasonable that for an athletic injury to exist, it must have occurred during participation in sports.
+The first condition presented here is hardly controversial, as it is only reasonable that for a sports or athletic injury to exist, it must have occurred during participation in sports.
 This distinguishes athletic injuries from injuries that occur in other contexts outside of sport, such as workplace or household accidents.
 However, the second condition is of notable significance, providing a bold causal condition that an athletic injury results from rapid or repetitive transfer of kinetic energy i.e., a transfer of kinetic energy is a necessary cause of athletic injury.
-Together, these two conditions play a key role in distinguishing athletic injury from general injury (Table 2) [19, 39, 70-74].
+Together, these two conditions play a key role in distinguishing athletic injury from general injury (Table 2) [19, 58, 77-81].